Course Title: Professional Practice - Laboratory Medicine

 This course contributes to the following program learning outcomes of the MC158 Master of Laboratory Medicine:

-• PLO 5 Reflective capability: Ability to reflect and integrate based upon experiences in relation to theory and work practices to demonstrate creativity in the identification of problems and their solutions.
-Identify personal skill deficiencies that require further professional development.
+PLO 7.
+Critically reflect and integrate experiences in relation to theory and work practices to further professional development.

 Overview of Learning Activities

-The main learning activity in this course is a placement experience in an appropriate laboratory such as a medical Research laboratory, or a hospital/ private pathology laboratory affiliated with the School.
+The main learning activity in this course is a placement experience in an appropriate laboratory such as a medical Research laboratory, or a hospital/ private pathology laboratory affiliated with the School of Health and Biomedical Sciences.
 In general, the activities on placement include the use of instrumentation employed in the laboratory and the performance of routine techniques.
 Exposure to special techniques will be provided to allow students to appreciate their use in problem-solving situations.
 Students will participate in the correlation, validation and interpretation of test results.
 Through this process, they should acquire an appreciation of the value of clinical information, including patient histories and therapy, for proper interpretation of results.
-They should develop an understanding of medical terminology including standard abbreviations.
+They should develop an understanding of medical terminology, including standard abbreviations.

 The completion of a portfolio of evidence will allow the demonstration of knowledge and reflection on key competencies.